The ultimate list of natural preservatives for cosmetics.

 MINASOLVE GREEN B (more info here).
 Ecocert/Cosmos Approved.
 INCI: Pentylene glycol (and) Water (and) Sodium benzoate (and) Benzoic acid.
 Recommended use level : from 1% to 3%.
 Works best at pH below 6.

-Would you like to receive an extract from my latest ebook?
+Would you like to receive the first chapter of my latest ebook?
 Just write your name and email below!

 Formulating with natural preservatives like a pro: guidelines and tips.